ADA-research/Sparkle/README.md

   $ conda activate sparkle
 ```

-For detailed instalation instructions see the documentation: https://sparkle-ai.readthedocs.io/
+For detailed installation instructions see the documentation: https://sparkle-ai.readthedocs.io/

 ## Examples